machinefi/WeatherXM-IoTeX-Textile-POC/README.md

 2. Compile the `methods.rs` in `./zk` folder

-notes: a compiled `methods.rs` has been provided in `./dataset` folder
+notes: a compiled `methods.rs` has been provided in `./dataset` folder, or you can build it in `./zk` folder.

 3. Create a w3bstream project on https://sandbox.w3bstream.com